 Beyond the stunning beaches of Cebu/ Palawan and Boracay, lies a region in the Philippines made up of lush rainforest, waterfalls, lakes and a perfectly symmetrical Mayon volcano – Welcome to the Land of Bicol.

 Bicol is a good 45 -60 minutes flight away from the city of Manila.
-We arrived in the cosy little airport of Legazpi and were comfortably packed into our minivan to get a little tour around the city of Legazpi.
+We arrived in the cosy little airport of Legazpi and were comfortably packed into our minivan to get a little tour around the city of Legazpi before headed to our eco low carbon footprint hotel in the evening – Siama Hotel.

 5 Outdoor Adventure in Bicol Region